zosconnect/sample-nodejs-clients/README.md

 http://cap-sg-prd-2.integration.ibmcloud.com:16476/db2/catalog/order
 ```

-## Sample 3: A Microservice API that contains a claims processing business rule
+## Sample 3: A Microservice API that contains a health claim business rule
 **Description:** This sample is the Node.js microservice API that provides the health claim business rule that is used in the [z/OS Connect EE GitHub Sample on API requester](https://github.com/zosconnect/zosconnect-sample-cobol-apirequester).
 The sample provides automatic approval for a health claim based on the claim type and claim amount submitted.
 It handles the following claim types: **MEDICAL**, **DRUG**, **DENTAL**.
 The claim amount limits are **100 for MEDICAL**, **800 for DENTAL**, and **1000 for DRUG**.
 If the amount exceeded these limits then the business rule will not approve the claim automatically.
 ![Sample 3 diagram](https://github.com/zosconnect/sample-nodejs-clients/blob/master/media/diag-sample3.png)